mrentier/distributed-systems/CRDT.md

 <h1>The problem with distributed replicas</h1>

 The above example of 'the sum of unique numbers' demonstrates a rather fundamental issue in distribute systems: how to reach consensus amongst several nodes when different events occur across the nodes.
-Broadly speaking, there are two possible ways of dealing with such modifications: strongle consistent replication or optimistic replication.
+Broadly speaking, there are two possible ways of dealing with such differences: strongle consistent replication or optimistic replication.

 <h2>Strongly consistent replication</h2>